4teamwork/ftw.simplelayout/README.rst

 It's a good idea to install the default profile, which ships some basic contenttypes, such as ContentPage and TextBlock.

 Simply add a new ContentPage instead of a Plone Document.
-A Toolbox appears on right bottom, which allows you to create content on/in your ContentPage with Simplelayout.
+A Toolbox appears on right, which allows you to create content on/in your ContentPage with Simplelayout.

 By default you can choose between a 1 column, 2 Column or 4 Column layout.
 Simplelayout adds an empty 1 column layout for you by default, so you can directly start adding a Block.